-Yes, I’m a card-carrying “Media Artist.”
+Yes, I’m a media artist.
 But what does it mean?

 It’s a concept that has evolved over the years.
-Once upon a time I called myself a Multimedia Specialist, and I spent my days building websites and CD-ROMs, learning various scripting languages and teaching people HTML.
+Once upon a time I spent my days building websites and CD-ROMs, learning various scripting languages and teaching people HTML.
 These days, it’s more about social media, apps, blogs and wikis.

 I got started in media arts through independent television production, way back in the analog era.
 My career as a videographer began in the late 1980s with a documentary on the urinals of Indiana University.
 As difficult as it may be to credit, this 40-minute zero-budget movie won a Citation Award from the Indiana Film Society in 1990.
 It was featured on PBS, and is now in the permanent collections of several major universities, including Indiana University’s world-renowned Folklore Institute.